amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

         - use
 ```

-You can run the community operator in non-privilged mode by creating a custom SCC for Aqua called "aqua-scc" -
+If you want to run the community operator in non-privilged mode then you will need to create a new custom SCC (called "aqua-scc") and modify Aqua's ClusterRole to use it.
+Follow these steps to run Aqua in "non-privilged" 0

 1. Create the aqua-scc:
 ```bash